Free Anti Revolutionary Party: Ideology and issues

 The VAR was a conservative Protestant party.
 It saw government as a God-given institution, which should act according to Biblical norms.
 Society should furthermore follow its historical course.
 Power should not be based on the opinion of the majority but on authority.

 The VAR was formed as a result of dissent within the main Protestant party the Anti Revolutionary Party.
 Unlike that party the VAR did not recognize Catholicism as a legitimate religion.
 The party was strongly anti-papist.
 According to the VAR the Netherlands was a Protestant nation.
 As such it was hostile to the Roman Catholic segment of society.
 It renounced the coalition between the Protestant Anti Revolutionary Party and the Catholic General League and more generally it rejected the antithesis between religious and non-religious parties.
 Catholic influences within society should be limited.

 The VAR advocated limited government.
 It supported only limited government interference in the economy and instead advocated charity to help the poor.
 Furthermore, the party opposed general suffrage.

 Representation

 This table shows the VAR's results in elections to the House of Representatives and Senate, as well as the party's political leadership: the fractievoorzitter.
 It also possible that the party leader is member of cabinet, if the VAR was part of the governing coalition, the "highest ranking" minister is listed.

 Electorate

 The electorate of the VAR was mainly constituted by adherents of the Dutch Reformed Church from the upper class, especially nobility, land owners, high officers and high-ranking civil servants.
 It won and kept seats in several districts with large reformed populations, Goes in Zeeland, Apeldoorn in Gelderland, Dokkum in Friesland and Katwijk and Schiedam in South Holland.

-International comparison

-As a party for Protestant dissenters of a Catholic-Protestant alliance the VAR is a unique phenomenon in international perspective.
-Its political course, which included support of limited government, rejection of universal suffrage and hostility against Roman Catholicism, is comparable to the course of the British Conservative Party in the late 1800s and to some extent American Party of the United States.